sachinsu/sachinsu.github.io/content/posts/temporalworkflow.md

 Temporal documentation has reference to Helm charts for deploying temporal in clustered configuration, for organization who is managing own data center it would be interesting to know if it also supports bare metal based deployment in addition to Kubernetes.
 Will update this post as and when details are available on this.

 Overall, Temporal provides a different approach to workflow orchestration.
 Its been battle tested at [Uber](https://uber.com) and host of other companies.
-Temporal [Community](community.temporal.io) is a very active one with founders actively partcipating in discussions.
+Temporal [Community](community.temporal.io) is a very active one with founders actively participating in discussions.

 - [Collection of Temporal related stuff](https://github.com/firdaus/awesome-cadence-temporal-workflow)